iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/presentation.md

 }
 ```

+## Considerations

+This section is non-normative.

+- Security: implementors should ensure the presentation is transmitted over an encrypted channel etc. (TODO mention/link to DIDComm encryption?)
+- Authentication: it is recommended to use the authentication protocol (TODO link?) for once-off authentication, or sender-authenticated encryption for continuous authentication of both parties in the DIDComm thread.
+Signatures (`proof` fields) should not be relied upon for this (TODO link?).
+- Authorisation: establishing whether either party is allowed to request/offer presentations is an application-level concern.
+- Validation: apart from verifying the presentation and credentials are signed by a trusted issuer, how credential subject matter fields are checked for disputes is out-of-scope.

 ## Unresolved Questions

 - Is a `schema` field needed for the `presentation-offer` and `presentation-request` to identify the types of verifiable credentials and allow forward compatibility for different fields in the message?
 The E.g. a `SelectiveDisclosure` or ZKP message may only offer or request certain fields in the credential.
 Does this relate to the [`credentialSchema`](https://www.w3.org/TR/vc-data-model/#data-schemas) field in credentials?
 - Identifiers (`id` field) are [optional in verifiable credentials](https://www.w3.org/TR/vc-data-model/#identifiers).
 The spec suggests content-addressed identifiers when the `id` is not available but their particulars are unclear as there is no spec referenced.
 This affects the `problems` reported in the [`presentation-result`](#presentation-result).
 - We should RECOMMENDED the `id` of a verifiable credential being a UUID (what version?) in issuance.
-Needs to be a URI https://www.w3.org/TR/vc-data-model/#identifiers , do UUIDs qualify?
+Needs to be a URI https://www.w3.org/TR/vc-data-model/#identifiers, do UUIDs qualify?
+- Should we specifically list non-functional requirements e.g in a Goals / Non-Goals section.

 ## Related Work